luckyllama/LuckyAssetManager/README.md

         <script src="/Scripts/jquery.validate.unobtrusive.js" type="text/javascript"></script>
     </body>

 There are 12 http calls.
 Note there are no duplicates and the call to example.css was removed from the master page by a child page (or control).
-The total size of the javascript is 645.2 KB.
+The total size of the javascript is __645.2 KB__.

 With combining on: